dc-larsen/support-playbooks/Pending Ticket Workflow/README.md

 ## Automation: 5-Day Pending Reminder + Closure Warning

 Fires 5 business days after a ticket goes into `Pending`, assuming the customer hasn’t responded.
-Gives them a heads-up that we’ll be closing the ticket soon.
+Gives them a heads-up that we’ll be closing the ticket soon and notifies the assigned agent.

 ### Trigger Conditions